Ada-Developers-Academy/core-projects/retro-video-store/submit.md

 * topics: python, flask
 ##### !question

-If this project was deployed on Heroku, please share the URL to your deployed app.
+Please share the URL to your deployed app.

-If this project wasn't deployed on Heroku, please enter "N/A" or "Not Applicable."
+If you were unable to deploy your project, please enter "N/A" or "Not Applicable."

 ##### !end-question
 ##### !placeholder